CON/COR/EXP/CAN VTEC Logic

 AT-A-GLANCE:

 • What?
 Valid Time Event Code (VTEC) allow automated dissemination of critical weather information.
-The actions we will focus on are the Cancel (CAN), Continue (CON), Expiration (EXP), and Correction (COR).
+The actions we will focus on are Cancel (CAN), Continue (CON), Expiration (EXP), and Correction (COR).
 Hazard Services streamlines certain VTEC behavior for issued short-fused hazard events.
 While some of the behavior is automatic, Hazard Services allows some flexibility with VTEC actions, even more so than WarnGen.
-This handy one pager over VTEC codes is available for forecasters to refresh on the format: https://www.weather.gov/media/vtec/VTEC_explanation2-23.pdf
+This handy one pager over VTEC codes is available for forecasters to refresh on the format: https://www.weather.gov/media/vtec/VTEC_explanation_ver9.pdf

-• Important to know.
-If you are working on an SVS/update to a hazard before the expiration period (> 5 minutes) and it crosses over to the expiration period (<= 5 minutes), you will lose previous work and be forced to issue an EXP instead.
+• Important to know: If you are working on an SVS/update to a hazard before the expiration period (> 5 minutes to product end time) and it crosses over to the expiration period (≤ 5 minutes to product end time), you will lose previous work and be forced to issue an EXP instead.

 Part A: Continue (CON)